-Procedure Documented nple of ion/ Objective as applicable Comment (e.g., any change in WAP Requirement 2 Location Adequate?
-Y/N (Why?) ltem Reviewed Adequate?
+Procedure Documented Implementat iple of ion/ Objective is applicable Comment (e.g., any change in WAP Requirement Location Adequate?
+Y/N (Why?)
+Item Reviewed Adequate?
 Y/N procedure since last audit, etc.) 142 Do site documents/procedures require that the facility will provide a summary to the Permittees that summarizes information collected, including basis and rationale for waste stream designations?
 Is an example of this summary available for audit review?
 If discrepant hazardous waste data exist in required information, do sites consider applying hazardous waste numbers, but assess and evaluate the information to determine the appropriate EPA hazardous waste numbers consistent with RCRA requirements?
 (Section C4-2b) 143 Do site procedures indicate that if the required AK information is not available for a particular waste stream, that the waste stream will not be eligible for an AK Sufficiency Determination?
 (Section C4-2) 144 Have the following procedures been prepared?
-A. Procedures for identifying and assigning the physical waste form of the waste B. Procedures for delineating waste streams and assigning Waste Matrix Codes C. Procedures for resolving inconsistencies in AK documentation D. Procedures for VE and/or radiography, if applicable E. For newly generated waste, procedures describing process controls used to ensure prohibited items (specified in the WAP, Permit Attachment C) are documented and managed F. Procedures to ensure radiography and VE include a list of prohibited items that the operator shall verify are not present in each container (e.g. liquid exceeding TSDF-WAC limits, corrosives, ignitables, reactives, and incompatible wastes) G. Procedures to document how changes to Waste Matrix Codes, waste stream assignment, and associated EPA hazardous waste numbers based on material composition are documented for any waste H. Procedures that ensure the assignment of EPA hazardous waste numbers based on material composition are documented for any waste I. Procedures for estimating waste material parameter weights (Section C4-2b)
+A. Procedures for identifying and assigning the physical waste form of the waste B. Procedures for delineating waste streams and assigning Waste Matrix Codes C. Procedures for resolving inconsistencies in AK documentation D. Procedures for VE and/or radiography, if applicable E. For newly generated waste, procedures describing process controls used to ensure prohibited items (specified in the WAP, Permit Attachment C) are documented and managed F. Procedures to ensure radiography and VE include a list of prohibited items that the operator shall verify are not present in each container (e.g. liquid exceeding TSDF-WAC limits, corrosives, ignitables, reactives, and incompatible wastes) G. Procedures to document how changes to Waste Matrix Codes, waste stream assignment, and associated EPA hazardous waste numbers based on material composition are documented for any waste H. Procedures that ensure the assignment of EPA hazardous waste numbers is appropriate, consistent with RCRA requirements, and adequately considers site historical waste management I. Procedures for estimating waste material parameter weights (Section C4-2b)